PCB Assembly Machine

 So you should set aside a significant sum to build a PCB assembly line.
 Or you can contact us to assemble your boards because we have all these machines.

 So contact us today with your circuit designs.
-We can do both fabrication and assembly at reasonable prices.
+We offer both PCB fabrication and assembly services at reasonable prices.